olympiaobr/ai-rag-quiz/README.md

 ## Project Structure
 Here's what you'll find in this repository:

+- 📓 notebooks: Step-by-step guides to get you up and running with RAG basics.
+- 💬 chat_solution: The final chat application you'll build after completing the notebooks.
 - 📂 data: All the datasets you need to work through the exercises.
 You can also use your own PDFs for a more personal touch!

-- 📓 notebooks: Step-by-step guides to get you up and running with RAG basics.
-- 💬 chat: The final chat application you'll build after completing the notebooks.
+And tons of other configurations files that you do not need to worry about now.

 ## Getting Started

-Ready to dive in?
+Go to [notebook 1](notebooks/1-intro-llms-and-rag.ipynb) to get started.